 The paperwork people will file will depend on their situation, as individuals hoping to renew permanent resident cards must file Form I-90, Application to Replace Permanent Resident Card (Green Card), people who obtained conditional permanent resident status through marriage and are hoping to apply to remove the conditions on their permanent resident status will file Form I-751, Petition to Remove Conditions on Residence, and conditional permanent residents who obtained their status through qualifying investments and now want to remove the conditions on their residence must file Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status.

-Any person who hopes to become a naturalized citizen of the United States must meet several requirements.
+Any person who needs legal services and hopes to become a naturalized citizen of the United States must meet several requirements.
 These include:

 An unlawful presence waiver will let a person remain in the United States during the green card application process, even if they were in the country unlawfully or overstayed their visa.
 Although several undocumented immigrants can be forced to leave the United States before applying for permanent residency and may also be barred from reentry for several years for a breach of immigration law, USCIS has the ability to waive the right to make a person leave during the green card process and allow them to stay.